 You can pay using any of the following:

 or by cheque (please allow a minimum of 7 working days for clearance), or bankers draft.
-Alternatively, you can pay into our bank account.
+Alternatively, you can pay using online banking

 |Ref:||Your new registration|

 The average transfer time is approximately 3-5 weeks.
 We ensure that every transfer is completed as quickly as possible.
 However, we cannot commence the transfer until we receive ALL the required documents.
 We take great care of your documents but cannot accept any responsibility for their safety once forwarded to the Department of Transport, although, it is extremely rare for documents to be lost.